 One downside of living in Kingston, however, is that residents on average have to contend with a long commute, spending on average 39.23 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 In Kingston, a lot of people use a ferryboat to get to work every day though Kingston is a relatively small town.
 Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.

-The population of Kingston is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.25% of adults in Kingston have a bachelor's degree or even advanced degree.
+The education level of Kingston citizens is very high relative to the national average among all cities (21.84%): 37.25% of adults in Kingston have a bachelor's degree or even advanced degree.

 The per capita income in Kingston in 2018 was $35,913, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $143,652 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.

 Kingston is a somewhat ethnically-diverse town.
 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingston residents report their race to be White, followed by Asian.
 Important ancestries of people in Kingston include English, Irish, German, Swedish, and Italian.